 Dr Dunn was awarded a national Office of Learning and Teaching Citation in 2012, for bringing statistics to life for students from diverse disciplinary backgrounds, using real data, engaging activities and rapport to build confidence, enthusiasm and success.
 He is on the editorial board of the International Journal of Mathematics Education in Science and Technology.

 Dr Dunn has a strong background in mathematical statistics, and especially generalised linear models.
 In particular, he has developed methods for accurate numerical evaluation of the densities of the Tweedie distributions, leading to a better understanding of these distributions.
 These methods are implemented in a unique package (called tweedie) available for the R statistical environment; for more information visit CRAN.
 He has presented numerous conference papers (winning a prize at the 16th International Workshop on Statistical Modelling in Odense, Denmark; and the EJ Pitman Prize at the Australian Statistics Conference in 2002) and has broad experience in the application of statistics in applied settings.

-Dr Dunn has been invited to give presentations on the R statistical environment at conferences and workshops (including the Australian Statistics Conference), and is currently preparing a book for publication by Springer on the use of R for generalised linear models.
+Dr Dunn has been invited to give presentations on the R statistical environment at conferences and workshops (including the Australian Statistics Conference), and is the co-author (with Prof. Gordon Smyth) of a soon-to-be-published Springer book about using R for generalised linear models.

 Before completing his PhD in mathematical statistics at the University of Queensland with Professor Gordon Smyth, Dr Dunn worked at the Agricultural Production Systems Research Unit (APSRU) in the Queensland Department of Primary Industries as a climate scientist.
 He has also lectured statistics and mathematics in the Department of Mathematics and Computing at the University of Southern Queensland, and joined the Faculty of Science, Health and Education at USC in late 2008.